 CSP is caching all the zoom levels so it’s smoother to zoom in and pan around the canvas, however this bloats the file size when you save your project, since this cache is getting saved as well.

-Before saving your project, you can use this trick to “flush” the cache and reduce the file size by ~60%.
+Before saving your project, you can use this trick to “flush” the cache and reduce the file saving time.

 Just go to Edit > Change Image Resolution OR Change Canvas Size > Don’t change anything and just click OK

 This process “Resets” the canvas and flushes the zoom cache.